-With the expansion of internationalisation activities, internal monitoring and improvement becomes more important.
+Internal monitoring and improvement become more important as internationalization activities expand.
 Existing evaluation methods will be merged and extended into a comprehensive quality assurance system for internationalisation activities by 2022 at the latest.

 A plan to enhance the implementation of internationalisation in the programmes is already available.
 The plan includes language support and international and intercultural skills development.
 By 2022 (or earlier) this plan will be extended to include e-learning and the development of blended mobility courses.